The September 11 terrorist attacks

 8:30 PM – President Bush addresses the nation.

-Although to Americans 9/11 seemed like a random and unexpected act of terror, the roots of the event had been developing for years.
+Although to many Americans 9/11 seemed like a random act of terror, the roots of the event had been developing for years.
 A combination of factors that coalesced in the late 1990s led the catastrophic event.
-These factors included regional conditions in the Middle East that motivated the perpetrators, as well as intelligence lapses and failures that ultimately limited the response of the United States.
+These factors included regional conditions in the Middle East that motivated the perpetrators, as well as intelligence lapses and failures that left the United States vulnerable.

 Throughout the 20th century, a wave of secular, nationalist revolutions swept through the Middle East, taking root in Egypt, Libya, Iraq, Yemen, and other countries.
 While these movements were awash in promising ideology, the new regimes quickly became autocratic and suppressed dissent.
 Their critics turned to violent revolution to express their dissatisfaction with the secular governments.